syncfusion-content/flutter-docs/Flutter/chart/zoom-pan.md

 ## Selection zooming

-By speciying [`enableSelectionZooming`]() property to true, you can double tap and drag to select a range on the chart to be zoomed in.
+By specifying [`enableSelectionZooming`]() property to true, you can double tap and drag to select a range on the chart to be zoomed in.

 **Selection rectangle customization**